Jose Sifuentes

-Jose Sifuentes (born 1978) is an American serial killer who raped and strangled three women to death in Dallas from 1998 to 2003.
-Although he was arrested for the final murder that same year, he posted bail and fled to Mexico, where he spent the next sixteen years in hiding.
-He was located by the FBI in 2019 and was brought back to the United States in 2020.
-In 2021 he pleaded guilty to the murders and was sentenced to life imprisonment.
+Jose Sifuentes (born March 1978) is a Mexican-American serial killer and former fugitive.
+In 2003, he was arrested for the rape-murder of a woman he lured from a club in Dallas, Texas, and while awaiting trial he posted bail and fled to Mexico, where he spent the next sixteen years avoiding arrest.
+During this time, he was linked to two previous murders through DNA evidence.

+In April 2019, the FBI apprehended Sifuentes in Eastern Mexico, and he was extradited to the United States the following year.
+He pleaded guilty to each murder in 2021 and was sentenced to life in prison.

 Murders

 At the time of the killings, Sifuentes worked at an auto repair shop as a mechanic.
 Each woman he murdered he had befriended at bars or clubs and convinced them to come home with him.
 He then proceeded to strip, rape, and kill them.